 Step 2: Choose Your Company Structure

-Select the business structure that works best for your company: corporation, partnership, sole proprietorship, co-operative, or limited partnership.
+Select the business structure that works best for your company: corporation, partnership, co-operative, limited partnership or sole proprietorship in British Columbia.

 You can speak with our Canadian incorporation specialist to choose the structure that works best for your company.